Spirit Walk Ministry

 Caribou-(Reindeer) -- Protection of the traveler.
 Mobile and can adapt to new surroundings.
 Prefers to keep moving and have freedom.
 Ability to go long distances in the dark.
 Retaining personal power within groups.
 Connection to home while wandering over long distances, protection, ability to go long periods in the dark

 Cats in the home often serve the role of healer and will sit near anyone in the household who needs healing, speeding the recovery period.
 A cat's purring can help reduce his owner's stress or anxieties.
 Cat purring can ease discomforts such as stomach pain, and also help boost immune systems.
 It is also important to pay attention to the health of your cat.
 Cats will often take on the symptoms of ailments being suffered by their humans.
-When this happens, appreciate their talents as diagnosticians, so take heed.
-Get your cat to the vet AND make an appointment for yourself to have a health checkup.
+Take your cat to the veternarian and yourself to a doctor.

 Cheetah--- Swiftness, agility, keen sight.
 Intense focus for short periods of time.
 Learn to rest when under stress and respond quickly to opportunities.
 Keep your eyes on the prize and fulfill your goals with speed and focus.
 The magic of the cheetah will accelerate time.